nickp60/riboSeed/README.md

 The results directory will contain a 'final_long_reads' directory with all the extended fragments, the mapped fastq files, and a `de_novo` and `de_fere_novo` folder, containing the results with the *de novo* mapping and supplemented mapping, respectively.

 #### Usage:
+##### NOTE:
+If using a comsumer-grade computer, it may be advantagous to run with -z (--serialize).
+SPAdes (or any other assembler) tends to require a lot of RAM.
+So unless you have about 3gb RAM per core,

 minimal usage: riboSeed.py clustered\_accession\_list.txt -F FASTQ1 -R FASTQ2 -r REFERENCE_GENOME -o OUTPUT

 ```